 If your product can meet 4 or 5 of those points, the chances are you are on to a winner.
-Ideally, your product will also have value – as in what does it bring to the life of your customer, why is it better than your competitor?
-Revisit this many times over the creating process.
+Ideally, your product will also have value – as in what does it bring to the life of your customer, and why is it better than your competitor?
+Revisit this many times over the creation process.

 Just remember that you should never censor yourself or others.
-Everything all on the table can lead to unseen connections.
+Everything on the table can lead to unseen connections.

 Once you have the product idea nailed.
 Then the real work is going to start.
 You’re going to need to find a manufacturer that can produce either your whole product or the parts to make the whole.
 There are always going to be manufacturing issues, but most of these stem from miscommunication.
 The distance can also play a key part in how and when you can speak to the people in charge of your manufacturing.
 A great test is to contact between 10-20 manufacturers across the globe and see who gets back to you in good time.
-Then from those who respond, narrow it down to people who offer a great service, have good reviews.
+Then from those who respond, narrow it down to people who offer a great service, and have good reviews.
 Ask a few more specific questions before you sign on the dotted line too.
 Make sure they understand what you are trying to achieve and where they fit in.

 Printing and Packaging

 You probably already have your website either planned and parked, or live and awaiting your new products.
 Which is perfect.
 If not, you should now sketch out what you want it to look like, and either build it yourself or outsource it to a web design company.
-A logo and packaging concept is something you will now to be looking at.
+A logo and packaging concept is something you will now be looking at.
 Make sure that what you design you are happy to have printed on hundreds of boxes too.
-If you aren’t super confident in your ability to make something sleek enough to be your branding, sketch ideas and give it to a graphic designer.
+If you aren’t super confident in your ability to make something sleek enough to be your branding, sketch ideas and give them to a graphic designer.

 You are going to have to carefully consider your storage options.
 The chances are you don’t have the room in your home to store everything.
-So you are going to need to consider you warehousing options.
+So you are going to need to consider your warehousing options.
 You should be looking for the same speed and consistency from your warehouse that you get from your manufacturers.
 As well as that, knowing how they handle your stock is a crucial factor.
 3pl warehousing sets the standard for warehouses, you should look for quality, stock control, communication and pricing.

 As soon as you have the finished design, you will likely have had a range of product photography done.
 You should make sure that you create a marketing strategy that works with the timelines of your manufacturing and warehouse.
 There might be parts of your product that need a longer run in time, and even more so if you are having your product manufactured abroad.
-So you can typically have a few months work of content that gives people details of a launch date, a sign-up space to get notified, and perhaps you can also have pre-sales.
+So you can typically have a few months’ works of content that give people details of a launch date, a sign-up space to get notified, and perhaps you can also have pre-sales.
 Pre-sales is only a great idea if you know that you have that amount of stock – so carefully manage those expectations.

 Make sure all of the traffic you are creating has somewhere to go once they arrive on your website – product pre-order or notification sign up – and similar products or *check this out* call to action.
 You can still maximize the sales of your other products, or build a mailing list ahead of the launch.